St. Petersburg Uber and Lyft Ride Share Accident Lawyers

 If the driver was on the clock with Uber or Lyft or transporting passengers, the rideshare company might be liable for your damages.
 At Bulluck Law Group, our investigators will look into your accident to see if the driver was working at the time or just driving for personal use.
 Either way, we can handle your case.
 Do not try to prove fault or recover damages on your own.

-Rideshare accidents in Tampa can quickly escalate into complex, multi-faceted personal injury or wrongful death lawsuits.
+Rideshare accidents in St. Petersburg can quickly escalate into complex, multi-faceted personal injury or wrongful death lawsuits.
 You must navigate all applicable federal and state rideshare laws, as well as the issue of liability across multiple parties.
-The best way to protect your rights after such a crash is to retain experienced Tampa Uber and Lyft ride share accident lawyers.
+The best way to protect your rights after such a crash is to retain an experienced Uber/Lyft accident attorney in St. Petersburg.

 How Do Rideshare Accidents Differ from Other Accidents?

 Accidents involving rideshare vehicles will not abide by the same rules or processes as the common car accident – nor are they the same as crashes involving taxis.
 While taxicab companies perform background checks, interviews, and other methods to ensure safe drivers, Uber and Lyft have no such requirements for drivers.
 Rideshare drivers have to undergo background checks, but only from the past seven years.
 They do not have to go through fingerprinting in Florida.

 Unlike commercial bus or truck drivers, Uber/Lyft drivers do not need commercial driver’s licenses.
 Rideshare cars are not common carriers.
 They do not undergo special or extra training before transporting passengers.
 In fact, Uber and Lyft never even meet their drivers before letting them pick up passengers.
 Notoriously lax rideshare driver hiring rules have led to the industry coming under fire for a long list of incidents involving negligent or criminal drivers.

 What Damages Can I Recover After an Uber or Lyft Accident?